upidapi/NixOs/README.md

 ## Description
 Welcome to my overengineerd configuration for my computer systems.
-A concoction of my better hallucinations, very carefully bashed together
-to (hopefully) do something that is partially useful.
-I've made this public for it to be used as a reference (and so that i can install it faster on my friends computers when they aren't looking)
+A concoction of my better hallucinations, very carefully bashed together  to (hopefully) do something that is partially useful.
+I've made this public primarily so that it can be used as a referance.
+Credits are always nice, but not at all a requirement I've based large parts of it on the work of others (see the Inspiration section bellow) So it feels like the only right thing to do. (and also so that I can install it faster on my friends computers when they are looking the other way)

 <!----------------------this comment is 80 characters wide--------------------->
 > [!CAUTION]
 > This config is not a finished product, and will change as a continue to learn
 > about nix.
 Things will be modified, updated, added, removed and restructured